Disney+: Premier Access

+During the COVID-19 pandemic with movie theaters closed or heavily restricted around the world, Disney took the decision to offer certain movies via the Disney+ platform for an extra fee.
+Branded "Premier Access", an additional fee was charged over the regular subscription.
+This allowed unlimited views of the film as long as the customer maintained a Disney+ subscription.
+The films became available to all subscribers after approximately three months.
+The additional fee per movie was $29.99 in the US, £19.99 in the UK, and €21.99 in the rest of Europe.

-The live-action adaptation of Mulan was premiered in select countries on Disney+ with Premier Access for a premium fee ($29.99) on September 4, 2020, and later was made available for free to all subscribers on December 4.
-A second feature film, Raya and the Last Dragon, was offered through the Premier Access model on March 5, 2021, the same day as its theatrical release, and was made available for all users on June 4.
+The live-action adaptation of Mulan was the first to premiere in select countries on Disney+ with Premier Access on September 4, 2020.
+A second feature film, Raya and the Last Dragon, was offered through the Premier Access model on March 5, 2021, the same day as its theatrical release,.
 In March 2021, Disney announced that Cruella and Black Widow would be released theatrically and through Premier Access.
 In May 2021, Disney announced that Jungle Cruise would also be released theatrically and through Premier Access.
+This proved to be the final release under this model as the post-COVID world reopened.

 Network releases

 In September 2021, it was reported that Disney had begun a new television release strategy by giving episodes from certain series an early premiere on Disney+ ahead of their television debuts.
 The first series to be released through this strategy was The Ghost and Molly McGee, with episodes 3 to 5 being released on Disney+ on October 6, 2021.
 This was followed by the third and final season of Fancy Nancy premiering in its entirety on Disney+ alongside its premiere episode on Disney Junior on November 12, 2021.

-In November 2021, it was reported that the Disney Channel Original Movie Christmas Again would be released on Disney+ on December 3, 2021, the same day of its television premiere, marking the first film to receive a simultaneous release.
+In November 2021, it was reported that the Disney Channel Original Movie, Christmas...Again?! would be released on Disney+ on December 3, 2021, the same day of its television premiere, marking the first film to receive a simultaneous release.
+A similar approach would be taken with future Disney Channel Original Movies, becoming available on Disney+ the day following their premieres on Disney Channel with movies like Prom Pact and The Naughty Nine.
+This ultimately lead to Disney Channel Original Movies being rebranded to "Disney Original Movies".